rygo6/rygo6.github.io/_posts/2016-8-21-Forget-About-MVC-In-Unity.md

 ---
-title: Forget about MVC in Unity.
+title: Forget about MVC in Unity
 layout: default
 ---